kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 - **Procrastination and distraction**

-    With all the multiple channels of information, social connection, and more online, we are more distracted than ever before especially when studying online.
+    With all the multiple channels of information, social connection, and more online, we are more distracted than ever, especially when studying online.
 We are trying to study/engage in learning while watching Instagram reels or random YouTube videos.
-These not only lengthen the time we spend learning but also affect our brain’s ability to focus.
+These not only lengthen the time we spend learning, but also affect our brain’s ability to focus.

 - **Not sleeping enough**